 Don’t get stuck inside the box of what you think your front door paint color should be.
 Be bold and try something unique!

-Go with your gut
+#5: Go with your gut

 But when it comes down to decision time, I usually have a feeling in my gut…even if my mind doesn’t know it quite yet.
 Go with your gut when it comes to front door paint colors.

-Remember it’s only paint
+#6: Remember it’s only paint

 If you have major commitment issues, painting your front door can be a scary project.
 Maybe you’re thinking…”but…what if I hate it?!” and you know what…I’m going to be honest with you here…there’s a chance you could.

 Are you ready to see what front door paint color we chose?!

-Do you love it as much as I do??
-I had been majorly stumped on a color that would both contrast with our exterior paint color (which by the way is Black Bamboo by Behr) and be a good complement.
-Then one day I was looking at Behr’s color trends for 2018 and I saw it…..the perfect color!
-It’s called In The Moment.
+This shade of green is called In The Moment.
 Ironically it is the Behr Color of the Year for 2018.
 I guess I’m jumping on the bandwagon and never looking back because I LOVE IT.

 4 Tips For How To Paint A Door

-Clean your door before starting
+#1: Clean your door before starting

-Ours had recently been pressure washed as one of the things you need to do before you paint your exterior, so we just gave it a quick wipe with some disinfecting wipes to make sure the dirt and dust were gone.
+Ours had recently been pressure washed as one a part of our exterior paint preparation, so we just gave it a quick wipe with some disinfecting wipes to make sure the dirt and dust were gone.

-Follow this general order for painting a door
+#2: Follow this general order for painting a door

 This is the order we used to paint our front door.
-The most important part is that you do the ridges of the panels first, then the panels, then the horizontal pieces and lastly the vertical.
+The most important part is that you do the ridges of the panels first, then the panels, then the horizontal pieces, and lastly the vertical.

-Use a paint & primer to save time
+#3: Use a paint & primer to save time

 We highly recommend the Marquee line by Behr, which we used on our whole exterior.
 It was well worth the extra money because we only had to do one coat, which saved us a TON of time and money.

 Get all your supplies ready because once you start painting the door, you don’t want to stop.
-Stopping (even for a couple minutes) allows the paint a chance to dry up a tad and get sticky, which will lead to noticeable strokes.
+Stopping (even for a couple of minutes) allows the paint a chance to dry up a tad and get sticky, which will lead to noticeable strokes.